Simple question: Is your smart phone important to you?

-People’s love affairs with their smartphones show no signs of abating, in fact the market for new phones is stronger than ever.
+People’s love affairs with their smartphones show no signs of abating the market for new phones is stronger than ever.
+A smart phone is a must-have nowadays.
 The buzz surrounding the latest releases of market-leading brands has become somewhat epic in proportions, with every upgrade hotly anticipated and discussed at length.
 It looks like the smartphone has found a place in our hearts that isn’t going to be usurped any time soon!
 Are you someone who sticks their phone in their pocket, and doesn’t worry if the screen gets scratched or cracked?
-Or are you more of a handle with care, buy every screen protector and the most protective case possible?
+Or are you more of a handle with care, buy every screen protector and the most protective case possible.

 Protecting your data

-When you think about how much you spend on a phone, it does make sense to take good care of it, but for many people the phone has become almost disposable, to be used hard for a period of time and then chucked away and replaced with the latest model.
+When you think about how much you spend on a phone, it does make sense to take good care of it, but for many people the phone has become almost disposable, to be used hard for some time and then chucked away and replaced with the latest model.
 If you’re savvy, you’ll know that there is a thriving market for refurbished phones, so if you do take care of yours, then you can recoup at least a little of your investment.
-And if you’ve spent hundreds of pounds on the phone, a few more for a decent case and screen protector is small beans, really.
+And if you’ve spent hundreds of pounds on the phone, a few more for a decent case and screen protector are small beans.